bernhardAxonIvy/doc/source/engine-guide/configuration/advanced-configuration.rst

 Overriding Configuration
 ------------------------

-Configuration entries of yaml files can be overridden with environment variables of the operating system.
-Configuration keys in yaml are hierarchic object trees separated by :code:`:` characters.
+Configuration entries of  YAML files can be overridden with environment variables of the operating system.
+Configuration keys in  YAML are hierarchic object trees separated by :code:`:` characters.
 While the environment variable must be written uppercase and separated by :code:`_` characters.
 You need also to prefix the environment variable with :code:`IVY_`.